 - Minimum two ocean crossings.
-Our guys know their offshore sailing;
+Our instructors know their offshore sailing;

 - Minimum two seasons working with The Yacht Week.
-Our guys know how to have fun;
+They know how to have fun;

 - Minimum two seasons working together.
 The bond between instructors is strong and the banter is real.

 Working as skippers, lead skippers, route managers and instructors with The Yacht Week and The BucketLust forms a bond that translates into the awesome culture everyone who has sailed with us talks about.
 For some other reasons to choose us, check out this page.

 James Kell, Founder